Ornithology

 Welty, J.C. and L. Baptista.
 1988.
 The life of birds, fourth ed.
 Saunders College Publishing, New York, NY.

-Yosef, R. 1996.
+Yosef, R. 2020.
 Loggerhead Shrike ( Lanius ludovicianus).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/231
+In: Birds of the World (A. F. Poole and F. B. Gill, eds.).
+Cornell Lab of Ornithology, Ithaca, NY.